pktgen/Pktgen-DPDK/README.md

 # cd <PktgenInstallDir>
 # make
 ```
-You should now have pktgen built and to run pktgen type 'sudo ./doit', which is a script
+You should now have pktgen built and to run pktgen type 'sudo -E ./doit', which is a script
 to help with the command line options of pktgen.
 You may need to modify this script for
 your system and configuration.
 ```